 Moldovan financial services and capital market legislation has undergone significant modernisation in recent years.
-Such modernisation has had as objectives: (i) fuelling the capital market by streamlining the securities issuance and secondary market transfer rules; (ii) consolidation of supervision of all non-banking financial institutions under the roof of a single supervisor; and (iii) harmonisation of national laws on credit institutions, capital market, insurance and microfinance organisations with European Union legislation.
-This new waive of legislative reform ultimately aims to create an investorfriendly legal environment which is seen as a precondition for sustainable growth of market-based Moldovan economy.
+Such modernisation has had as objectives: (i) reviving the capital market and increasing access to finance through capital market; (ii) shift from rule-based to risk-based supervision; and (iii) harmonisation of national laws on credit and financial institutions, capital market, insurance and leasing with European Union legislation.
+This new waive of legislative reform ultimately aims to create an investor-friendly legal environment which is seen as a precondition for sustainable growth of market-based Moldovan economy.